W. S. Karunaratne: Education

-Karunaratne entered the University of Ceylon in 1948.
-When his father died at a young age, the burden of supporting the family fell on Karunaratne as the second-oldest male child.
-While pursuing his education, Karunaratne worked part-time and managed to feed the family and keep the children in school.
-He won numerous scholarships and obtained a Bachelor of Arts with first class honours in 1952.
-Karunaratne's father had wanted him to join the Ceylon Civil Service, but his professors persuaded him to become an assistant lecturer at the university's Peradeniya Campus (which became the University of Peradeniya in 1978) in the Department of Pali and Buddhist Civilization.
-In 1954, Karunaratne married one of his students, Indumathi Gunatillake, who eventually became an expert in Tibetan Buddhism and joined the Sri Lanka Encyclopedia of Buddhism as an assistant editor.
-Soon after their wedding, Karunaratne and his wife moved to London, England, where, at age 28, Karunaratne obtained his doctorate from the University of London for his thesis on "The Theory of Causality in Early Buddhism".
-In the same year, Karunaratne was chosen as the F. L. Woodward prizeman of the School of Oriental and African Studies.
+Karunaratne entered the University of Ceylon in 1948, where he received numerous scholarships and graduated with a Bachelor of Arts with First-Class Honors in 1952.
+Although Karunaratne's father wanted him to join the Ceylon Civil Service, his professors convinced him to become an assistant lecturer in the Department of Pali and Buddhist Civilization at the university's Peradeniya Campus (which became the University of Peradeniya in 1978).
+In 1954, Karunaratne married Indumathi Gunatillake, one of his students, who later became an expert in Tibetan Buddhism and an assistant editor for the Sri Lanka Encyclopedia of Buddhism.
+Soon after their wedding, Karunaratne and his wife moved to London, England, where, at age 28, Karunaratne earned his doctorate from the University of London for his thesis on "The Theory of Causality in Early Buddhism".
+In the same year, Karunaratne was awarded the F. L. Woodward Prize from the School of Oriental and African Studies.